-But conservationists said they do not believe the technology or infrastructure exists — in the case of Shell or any other company — to sufficiently respond to a spill in the Arctic.
+But conservationists criticized the decision, saying they do not believe the technology or infrastructure exists — in the case of Shell or any other company — to sufficiently respond to a spill in the Arctic.
 BOEMRE hasn't yet fully signed off on Shell's oil spill response plan though a company spokesman, Curtis Smith, said conditional approval is expected as early as next week.

 "This Administration is as willing as ever to rubber stamp dangerous drilling plans in the Arctic Ocean," she said.

-Responding to critics, Shell has said that if necessary it's prepared to deploy "the most robust Arctic oil spill response system known to industry."
+Shell, in responding to critics, has said that if necessary it's prepared to deploy "the most robust Arctic oil spill response system known to industry."
 The company has said its oil spill response capability exceeds its "calculated worst-case discharge volume" for the wells proposed.

 BOEMRE, in evaluating various aspects of Shell's plan, said in its decision that while "large and very large oil spills could result in impacts that would rise to the level of significance, the probability of such an occurrence is so low," that letting the plan move forward "will not result in a foreseeable significant impact" on air and water quality, biological resources and such things as subsistence activities and public health.